Taking Care of Your Body: Answers for Boys With Autism

 Learning how to take care of your body is part of growing up.
-As you get older, your body will change as you go from being a boy to a man.
+As you get older, your body will change as you become a man.
 This is called puberty.
 During puberty, you will get:

 - oily skin and hair

-- hair that grows on your face (above your lip, on your cheeks, chin, and neck), under your arms, on your legs, and in your private area (the part of your body covered by your underwear)
+- hair that grows on your face (above your lip and on your cheeks, chin, and neck), under your arms, on your legs, and in your private area (the part of your body covered by your underwear)